gdmoney/aws-lambda-github-actions/README.md

 - GitHub > Actions > New workflow > set up a workflow yourself > ...
   - modify the parameters below and then copy & paste in the editor

+- Lambda function will be updated every Python code is changed
+- deployments can also be automated by scheduling to run the workflow at specific times using `schedule` and `cron` commands

 ### Parameters
 `files` - folder containing the function code and any dependencies
 `dest` - filename